 If logging sufficient sleep each night can significantly improve physical and mental wellness, why aren’t more people making it a top priority?
 Study author, Anne Wheaton, Ph.D., thinks it’s because people put are more focused on changing other undesirable habits such as eating poorly or smoking.
 “Sleep just isn’t at the top of their board,” says Wheaton.

 We know current health is the most important factor used by life insurance companies to determine your eligibility for term life insurance and the rate you will pay for a policy.
 So why not focus on sleep a little more to improve health and drive down the cost of term life insurance?

 If counting sheep just isn’t cutting it for you, try these tips for grabbing the Z’s your body and mind deserve.

-First thing first.
 It’s going to take discipline to get yourself on schedule.
 And you’re going to need it at the front end and the back end.
-Try setting two alarms: one for going to bed at a specific time in the evening and one for getting out of bed in the morning.
-The morning alarm is a given, but most people don’t think about the evening alarm.
+Try setting two alarms: one for going to bed at a particular time in the evening and one for getting out of bed in the morning.
+The morning alarm is a given, but most people don’t think about the second alarm.
 It serves as a good reminder to wind things down and get ready for bed.

 All of them.
 Television, computer, smartphone and the like.
 Why?
 Because they all emit blue light and blue light does not play nicely with our sleep-inducing hormone melatonin.
 Long story short, blue light interferes with our body’s circadian rhythms.
 Studies have found that people who use blue light emitting screens before bedtime experience worse sleep compared to those who do not.

-Getting more sleep is a manageable, realistic goal for most people.
+Getting more sleep is an easy, realistic goal for most people.
 Like any other change worth making, it may be difficult at first.
 But once your new habits are ingrained you’ll be healthier, you’ll feel better, and you may just save a few bucks on your next term life insurance policy.